improving-minnesota/react-redux-workshop/labs/lab-03-routing.md

 ## Run the application and see your work.

 If you haven't already done so,
-- In a terminal windows run: `gulp watch:dev` to fire off the build.
+- In a terminal windows run: `npm start` to fire off the build.
-- In a separate terminal run: `gulp serve:dev` to serve the index.html.
 - Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.

 - Click around and enjoy the result of your hard work during this lab.